compromise-evident/RawVisual/README.md

 <!--
-Complete raw analysis of any file.
+Raw analysis of any file.
 -->